adequatica/adequatica.github.io/_posts/2024-03-10-benefits-of-test-reports-for-single-tasks-even-for-positive-results.md

 In this article, the term «Test Report» refers to a QA’s comment after checking (testing) a single task (ticket).

 As a test engineer, you have to test many things.
-The work's result is a verified task, but sometimes it can be closed without visible work.
+The work’s result is a verified task, but sometimes it can be closed without visible work.
 So, it is a good practice to leave comments about the job done.

 ![DALL-E 3 prompt](/assets/2024-03-10/00-cover-dall-e-3.jpg)